Gretel & Hansel: Plot

-Hansel soon becomes wary of Holda after he discovers a satanic pentagram carved into a tree.
-The siblings argue that night, resulting in Gretel forcing out Hansel, who is then lured into a trap by Holda.
-Gretel confronts the witch, who insists she is doing the girl a favour by getting rid of Hansel.
-It is then revealed that Holda was the mother of the child from the story; Holda loathed her daughter for killing her husband.
-After exiling her daughter into the woods, Holda is haunted by the girl's spirit until she cannibalizes her other children to gain the same power.
-Holda has been luring children to their deaths in the guise of an elderly woman ever since.
+Hansel soon becomes wary of Holda after discovering a satanic pentagram carved into a tree.
+The siblings have an argument that night, and Hansel leaves the hut and is then lured into a trap by Holda.
+Gretel confronts the witch, who insists she is doing Gretel a favour by getting rid of Hansel.
+It is then revealed that Holda was the mother of the wicked girl from the prologue story; Holda loathed her daughter for killing her husband and other innocents and was the one who imprisoned her in the woods.
+In order to get revenge on her daughter, Holda ate children to gain magical powers, killed her daughter, and took her place at the cottage, luring in children, in the guise of an elderly woman.

-Holda drugs Gretel and straps her down in the cellar, where she intends for her to eat Hansel.
+Holda drugs Gretel and straps her down in the cellar, where she plans for Hansel to be eaten.
 Now in the form of a young woman, Holda lures Hansel into a cage atop a large fire pit so she can cook him.
-Gretel manages to free herself and uses flying ointment on her hands and face to levitate a broom.
-She pins Holda against the wall, where she slowly burns to death over the fire, awaking Hansel from his trance.
+Gretel manages to free herself and uses flying ointment on her hands and face to levitate a wooden staff and pin Holda against the wall, where she slowly burns to death over the fire, which causes the spells she has cast to cease working.
+This awakens Hansel from his drugged state.

-The next morning, Gretel assures her brother that Holda is gone and sends him back home.
-Their mother is implied to have died and Hansel will work as a woodsman.
+The next morning, Gretel assures her brother that Holda is gone for good and sends him back home (their mother is implied to have died in the meantime and Hansel should be able to start working at home as a woodsman).
 Gretel stays behind to hone her craft.
-She sees the spirits of Holda's victims, now finally free to pass on, just as her fingertips begin to turn black, like Holda's.
+She sees the ghosts of the children murdered by Holda, now finally free to pass on.

+In the closing moments, her fingertips begin to turn black, just as Holda's had been.